codename0og/codename-rvc-fork-3/README.md

 ㅤ
 <br/>
 **Features that are, at the time of writing, already added in:**
-- Support for 'Spin' feature extraction. <br/>` Needs new pretrains `
+- Support for 'Spin' feature extraction. <br/>` Needs new pretrains, not usable yet. `

 - Features a different optimizer: Ranger25 ( Ranger21 modified by me. ) <br/> ( Instead of AdamW, uses RAdam as it's core. - Doesn't need warmup. ) <br/> ` Typically better convergence / generalization on average, compared to plain AdamW without a warmup.   `